Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/flow.md

 ## Principles

-Flow is the system that governs vertical space — the gaps between one block and the next as they stack down a page.
-Where typography makes a single passage of text legible, flow makes a sequence of passages readable as a structure, so that a reader can see at a glance which things belong together and where one part of the page ends and another begins.
+Flow defines the vertical relationship between one block and the next allowing a reader to see at a glance which things belong together and where one part of the page ends and another begins.

-Rhythm of this kind is doing real work.
-Consistent spacing between paragraphs makes a column of text settle.
-A larger gap above a heading separates what follows from what came before, before the reader has read a word of either.
-A caption sitting close beneath its image is understood to belong to it.
-These are not decorative decisions, and making them ad hoc, element by element, is what makes an interface feel unresolved.

-### Space belongs to the stack
+### Space and sequence

-The space between two blocks belongs to the sequence they are part of, rather than to either block.
-This is why the system does not attach margins to type roles.

-Consider a second-level heading.
-In a long article it wants generous air above it, because the reader is arriving at a new part of a substantial document.
-In a dense dashboard card the same heading wants very little, because the card is small and the reader is scanning.
-It is the same heading in both cases.
-If the space travelled with it, the system would need a variant of the role for every context it might appear in, and the separation between type and space — which is what allows either to be adjusted without disturbing the other — would collapse.

-Instead a container declares which kind of surface it is, and the spacing within it follows from that.
+The space between two blocks results from the sequence they are part of, and the context that the sequence appears in.
+A container declares which kind of surface it is, and the spacing within it follows from that.

+For example a second-level heading needs more space above it when used in a long article than when used in a card on a dashboard.

 ### Four relationships

-The whole vocabulary is four steps.
-Each names a **relationship** between two blocks — how closely bound together they are — rather than a distance.
+There are four **relationships** governing the space between blocks.

 | Step        | The relationship it describes                                                                |
 | ----------- | -------------------------------------------------------------------------------------------- |